DarryanM/SEM_Group4/use-cases/use-case-11.md

 ### Goal in Context

-As a *Data Analyst* I want to *produce a report on all the cities in a district organised by largest to smallest population* to allow easy access to this population information
+As a *Data Analyst* I want to *produce a report on all the cities in a district organised by largest to smallest population* to allow easy access to this population information.

 ### Scope